benbarsdell/KaggleSantaPacking/README.md

 Building
 --------
+The code was developed and tested only on an Ubuntu system.
+Compiling on other operating systems will likely require some additional work.

 The code requires the [Thrust](http://thrust.github.io) header library, and optionally the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) (which includes a compatible version of Thrust).